samkenxstream/SAMkenXStream/README.md

 # SamkenXStream
     SAMKENX Execution formula (System Algorithmic Mechanism Kernel Equation     Niche X = algebraic variable ).

-# A Bug-free-winner infrastracture automation  policy task role builtin implementations roles:
+ A Bug-free-winner infrastracture automation  policy task role builtin implementations roles:

-# `APIs call and data synchronizations
+        `APIs call and data synchronizations`
-# `generates AI and Bot transformer andbhierarchy
+        `generates AI and Bot transformer and hierarchy` `Continuous Integration`
-# `Continuous Integration`
-# `workflows builds , production and deployment`
+        `workflows builds , production and deployment`
-# `resolver of conflicts`
+        `resolver of conflicts`
-# `debugger of IP policy`
+        `debugger of IP policy`
-# `infastructure security auditing process
+        `infastructure security auditing process`
-# `Advance Security Formula features enhancement`
+        `Advance Security Formula features enhancement`

 # Business:

 SamKen X Salon

 # Organization: SamKenX Hub Community

   Vision to build a true opensource free software for overlook individuals and help internet crimes victims.Any builds and produce with in the hub is prohibits to used for profits purposes.

-  This is an alpha state mode.If interested to be a member to contribute and willing to sponsor or be a mentor for guidance,I will be thankful.Just email me: orbit.hierarchy@gmail.com
+  This is an alpha state mode.If interested to be a member to contribute and willing to sponsor or be a mentor for guidance,I will be thankful.

+Just email me: orbit.hierarchy@gmail.com

-## Git
+# Git

    https://samkenxstream.github.io/SamKenXStream.json